If you want a quick, sustainable boost to sales and exposure, a solid growth marketing strategy is your best bet.

 The more you know about the features, benefits, and potential uses of your product, the better you can position it in the market.

-In the early days, when leading search engines like Yahoo were comfortable with a barely useful search engine, two guys with some vision and an obsession for the product (Sergey Brin and Larry Page), came along and created a better product.
+In the early days of the internet, when leading search engines like Yahoo were comfortable providing a low quality search engine, two guys with some vision and an obsession for the product (Sergey Brin and Larry Page), came along and created a better product.

-We now know that product as Google and I think they’re worth about 50 billion each!
+We now know that product as Google and I think those guys are worth about 50 billion each!

 Also, as your own growth marketing manager, you’ll be a jack of all trades.